 Suicide in Byzantium

 The cases mentioned in the hagiographic texts, on the other hand, are of a different kind.
-The individual is described as struggling against daemonic powers and invisible forces that drive him to self destruction, but in the end he is rescued by the timely intervention of divine agency.
+The individual is described as struggling against daemonic powers and invisible forces that drive him to self-destruction, but in the end he is rescued by the timely intervention of divine agency.
 These kinds of stories, unreal as they may be, nevertheless indicate the way suicide was perceived and understood by a large segment of the society.
-A more sophisticated approach was inclined to interpret it, of course, as the product of a primitive mind, overburdened with passions, as Manuel Palaeologos theorized.
+A more sophisticated approach was inclined to interpret it, of course, as the product of a primitive mind, overburdened with passions, as Manuel Palaiologos theorized.

 We also encountered instances of attempted suicides by women either in love or in distress.
 Judicial records attest to the fact that suicidal incidents of women under extreme stress were not uncommon.
 As for suicides among the lower classes, like soldiers and slaves, only general statements about them are found in the sources—the anonymous poor driven to suicide out of desperation, whereas in legal texts contain only a few inferences regarding soldiers and slaves.
 The impact of a suicidal act within a community is described in some detail only in one instance, which makes it clear that the act was socially condemned and severely affected the relatives of the deceased.
 Yet, instances of indignities inflicted upon the body of a victim of suicide or arbitrary confiscation of his property—practices attested in western documents—are not witnessed in the Greek sources.